 Forward mass detectors are so called because they were developed by information age guru Dr. Robert Forward, not because they can't look backwards.
 These detectors are capable of detecting and determining the mass of objects remotely, and are particularly useful for detecting neutronium or certain kinds of reactionless drive craft.

 New Superconducting Quantum Interference Devices (NeoSQuIDs) can detect many kinds of magnetic and gravitic anomalies, and are particularly useful for planetary scanning.
 Hostile spacecraft may hide in planetary atmospheres, oceans, ring systems and even inside the photospheres of suns; mass detection and squid technology can often find them.

 Gravitational Wave detectors are sensors capable of detecting many kinds of acceleration at long distances, and can detect the peculiar signature of most reactionless drives, although it is rumoured that Void Ships can often escape detection.
-Objects moving at relativistic speeds which are not accelerating may also be detected by gravity wave sensors.
+Objects moving at relativistic speeds which are not accelerating may also be detected by gravitational wave sensors.
 See Gravitational Interferometers.

 Biosensors and chemosensors can be deployed throughout a system, to detect biological and nanotech activity, which may otherwise go undetected; these small weapons are often deployed against sensor arrays, causing systemic breakdown as a preliminary to attack.